-Illegal for a licensed gambling business to allow a child in their premises or to employ a child.
+It will be illegal for a licensed gambling business to employ a child.

-The licensee/owner of a gambling website is not allowed to sponsor:
+The licensee/owner of a gambling website will not be allowed to sponsor:

 an event in which the majority of those attending or competing are children